March 27, 2026

 AI chatbots are one of the easiest services to resell as an agency because the value is immediately visible.
 A business owner watches a chatbot answer customer questions on their website at 11 PM on a Saturday and they instantly understand why they're paying you $400/month.
 Compare that to SEO, where they wait six months and still aren't sure it's working.

 The chatbot reselling model is straightforward: you build once, deploy to many, and collect recurring revenue with minimal ongoing work per client.
-If you want to expand beyond chatbots into a full SaaS offering, check out our guide to white-label AI SaaS for agencies.
+If you want to expand beyond chatbots into a full SaaS offering, check out our guide to AI automation services to offer.
 Agencies running 50+ chatbot clients report 80-90% gross margins and under 2 hours of maintenance per client per month.
 This guide covers everything from choosing a platform to scaling past your first 50 clients.

 Choosing a Chatbot Platform to Resell